ayshiff/my-open-source-journey/docs/xlayers#395.md

 <em>The code generation page wireframe</em>
 </p>

-Nothing magic here, we have a `mat-select` containing our frameworks.
+Nothing magic here, we have a `mat-select` containing our list of frameworks.
 The `mat-select-trigger` allows us to add the framework `mat-icon` inside the select.

 ```html title="apps/xlayers/src/app/editor/code/editor-container/editor-container.component.html"